-You conceptualize, record, edit and publish the video all on your own.
+You conceptualize, record, edit, and publish the video all on your own.
 It is cheap, it is fun, there is so much more room for creativity.
 You will find a ton of tutorial videos across the internet to make a good real estate video.

 Make sure in your final edit, you reflect the best aspects of the house in your video.
 Editing can literally make or break your video so if you don't have enough knowledge or interest in editing, don't do it yourself or DIY this.
-But even if you have the slightest interest and vision for what you want, the internet is flooded with helpful guides and tutorial to help you edit.
+But even if you have the slightest interest and vision for what you want, the internet is flooded with helpful guides and tutorials to help you edit.

 Professional Video Production

-Professionally made videos involve a dedicated video team that implements what you conceptualize: record, edit and publish it.
+Professionally made videos involve a dedicated video team that implements what you conceptualize: record, edit, and publish it.
 You can also hire a dedicated team to conceptualize it as well.